MCCodeAI/MMGameRAG/README.md

 ## Introduction

 The MMGameRAG system aims to revolutionize the way gamers access strategies and information, starting with the popular game *Black Myth - Wu Kong*.
 This system is designed to deliver a more immersive and practical experience by providing answers in the form of both **text** and **images**, such as detailed walkthroughs, maps, and in-game visuals.
-This goes beyond simple text explanations, offering a richer and more interactive experience for gamers.
+This goes beyond simple text explanations from regular AI with RAG, offering a richer and more interactive experience for gamers.

 Additionally, MMGameRAG incorporates **search keyword visualization** from global sources, displaying a heat map of popular topics and queries related to the game.
 This feature helps gamers stay informed on trending strategies, tips, and hidden secrets by understanding what aspects of the game are being discussed and explored worldwide.